-The federal government mandates that students who withdraw from all classes may only keep the financial aid (federal Title Iv grant and loan assistance) they have "earned" up to the time of withdrawel.
-Funds that were disbured in excess of the earned amount must be returned by the university to the federal government.
+The federal government mandates that students who withdraw from all classes may only keep the financial aid (federal Title Iv grant and loan assistance) they have "earned" up to the time of withdrawal.
+Funds that were disbursed in excess of the earned amount must be returned by the university to the federal government.
 The repayment policy is available online at: www.emich.edu/registrar/registration_info/withdrawing.php

 Descriptions of Academic Programs

 Information on the university's academic programs and degree offerings is available online at: catalog.emich.edu, choose from items on the left.

 Instructional Facilities and Labs

 Information on the university's instructional facilities and laboratories is available online at www.emich.edu/walkingtour/map.htm.

 Information on the university's faculty and instructional personnel is available from the various schools/colleges.
 See www.emich.edu/academics/ for contact information.

 Accreditation, Approval and Licensure of Institution and Programs

 Students may review copies of documents regarding entities that accredit, license, or approve the institution and its programs.
 The University is fully accredited by the Higher Learning Commission, a subcommittee of the North Central Association of Colleges and Schools.

 North Central Association of Colleges and Schools, Higher Learning Commission,230 South LaSalle Street, Suite 7*500, Chicago, IL 60604.